nicolasleivab/Robo3-Game-Dashboard/README.md

 * **Documentation and fixes**

-## Languages & tools

-### JavaScript
+## Built With

-* [D3.js](https://d3js.org) is used for the actual data visualization, to create the graphs and the interactive functionalities.
+* [D3.js](https://d3js.org) is used for the data visualization, to create the graphs and the interactive functionalities.
-* [tabletop.js](https://github.com/jsoma/tabletop) is used to fetch the data from the game log.
+* [tabletop.js](https://github.com/jsoma/tabletop) is used to fetch the data from the game log in a google sheet.
+* [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) is used for the layout and the responsive design.
-* [Jest](https://jestjs.io/docs/en/getting-started) is used to perform unit and integration tests.
+* [Jest](https://jestjs.io/docs/en/getting-started) is used to perform some unit and integration tests.

-### HTML and CSS

-* HTML and CSS are used for the web structure and the styling of the graphs.

-### Git
+## Versioning

 * [Git](https://git-scm.com) is used for version control.

+## Authors

+* **Nicolás Leiva Büchi** - [nicolasleivab](https://github.com/nicolasleivab)

+## License

+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE.md) file for details.